rgiova27/cs146project/README.md

    You may need to manually resolve conflicting code in this step This allows the next person to download everybody's changes instead of one person's upload which may be outdated in other files

+# Our Progress and Next Steps
+HTML
+- update links to other html files and css files
+CSS File
+- default -> color, fonts, header/menu bar, footer
+- create another for picture css